Welcome Graduate Preceptors

 At this time we are unable to pay preceptors for the valuable work they do.
 However, we think you may be interested in the following benefits:

-• Opportunity to become adjunct faculty at Washington State University
+• Opportunity to become adjunct faculty at Washington State University.
+Access to WSU Library Services, including UpToDate, PubMed, and other research publications.

 • Signed verification of precepting hours.
 These can be applied toward board and/or licensure recertification requirements.